css4j/css4j-dom4j/README.md

 ### Compile-time dependencies

-- The [css4j](https://github.com/css4j/css4j/releases) library (and its transitive dependencies); version 3.6.1 or higher is recommended (compatibility with 4.0 or higher is not guaranteed):
+- The [css4j](https://github.com/css4j/css4j/releases) library (and its transitive dependencies); version 3.7.1 or higher is recommended (compatibility with 4.0 or higher is not guaranteed).

 - The [css4j-agent](https://github.com/css4j/css4j-agent/releases) library;
   version 3.6.0 or higher is recommended (compatibility with 4.0 or higher is